O-KAM Pro

 Emphasize communication and interactive mode.

-Then we applied the redesign strategies and style guide to other pages: onboarding, add device, mine, subscription and system settings, to keep visual consistency.
+We applied the redesign strategies and style guide to other pages: Onboarding, Add device, Mine, Subscription and System settings, to keep the visual consistency.

 Compared to Chinese users, U.S. users tend to prefer clearer information hierarchy, and progressive disclosure.
 This required us to simplify the decision points and ensuring each screen focuses on a single primary action.